Reinforcement Learning for Infinite-Dimensional Systems: Policy Learning for Massive-Scale Dynamic Populations

-Learning control policies for a large-scale population of, in the limit a continuum of, intelligent agents, described by continuous-time deterministic dynamical systems, presents significant challenges to reinforcement learning (RL).
-Primarily, the massive population size makes RL algorithms implement on high-dimensional spaces so that the notorious curse of dimensionality arises, leading to high computational costs and low learning accuracy \citep{Bellman1957,Bellman1961,Sutton18}.
-Moreover, the continuous-time deterministic system formulation is not consistent with the setting of most state-of-the-arts RL algorithms, which are typically based on Markov decision processes, those are, discrete-time stochastic control processes.
+Learning control policies for a large-scale population of intelligent agents, effectively a continuum in the limit, described by continuous-time deterministic dynamical systems, presents a significant challenge to RL.
+The primary obstacle is the enormous population size, which forces RL algorithms to operate in high-dimensional spaces.
+This inevitably leads to the curse of dimensionality, resulting in high computational costs and reduced learning accuracy \citep{Bellman1957,Bellman1961,Sutton18}.
+Additionally, the continuous-time deterministic system formulation is inconsistent with the setting of most state-of-the-art RL algorithms, which are typically based on MDPs modeled by discrete-time stochastic control processes.